publicityreform/findbyimage/_posts/2017-06-05-generative-narrative-final-presentation.md

 #### Interpolated Narrative
-[Video]
+<iframe src="https://player.vimeo.com/video/220438705?title=0&byline=0&portrait=0" width="905" height="521" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
-The effect was intended to call attention to the algorithmic nature of the constructed narrative.
+By interpolating between samples from different checkpoints to obfuscate the text on a visual and surface level, we intended to bring attention to the algorithmic nature of the constructed narrative.

 ### Issues